Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Neutron branching process and Langevin equation for its non-Poisson part

 where $Y$ quantifies the deviation from Poisson statistics at the detector.
 We generalize this by considering two detectors $D_1$ and $D_2$, and write the following $2\times2$ matrix $d_{ij}$, which represents the deviation from Poisson behavior of the auto-correlation and of the cross-correlation of the numbers of neutrons at the two detectors,

-of which Eq.~(\ref{eq:Fenymann Y}) is a special case, as $d_{ii}= \overline{N_{D_i}(S,T)}Y(D_i,T)$ for $i=1,2$.
-The matrix $d_{ij}$ is the property of interest in this work.
+of which Eq.~(\ref{eq:Fenymann Y}) is a special case, as $d_{ii}(T)= \overline{N_{D_i}(S,T)}Y(D_i,T)$ for $i=1,2$.
+The matrix $d_{ij}(T)$ is the property of interest in this work.

 The definition of $d_{ij}$ may be generalized by including two different time intervals $T_1$ and $T_2$ for the two detectors.
-The significance of the general formula is that its mixed derivative with respect to $T_1$ and $T_2$ is the joint probability function of detection $P_{ij}(t_1, t_2)$ (the probability of counting one neutron in detector $D_i$ in the time interval $dt_1$ around $t_1$, and another in detector $D_j$ in the interval $dt_2$ around $t_2$).
-This function is related to the Rossi-alpha function, which is the conditional probability that a neutron is captured within time $\tau$ given an initial count at some time $t$:
+The significance of the general formula is that its mixed derivative with respect to $T_1$ and $T_2$ is the probability of counting two neutrons that are correlated, namely belong to the same fission chain, one neutron in detector $D_i$ in the time interval $dt_1$ around $t_1$, and another in detector $D_j$ in the interval $dt_2$ around $t_2$ (per double time intervals).
+We denote this function $P_{ij}\left(t_1,t_2\right)$.
+It is related to the correlated part of the Rossi-alpha function, which is the conditional probability that a neutron is captured within time $\tau$ given an initial count at some time $t$:

-where $P_D$ is the probability of a neutron to be detected.
+where $P_Dd\tau$ is the probability of a neutron to be detected at time interval $d\tau$.
 Throughout the analysis below we stick with the simpler form in Eq.~(\ref{eq:d_defined}), but show that analyzing such generalizations would be rather straightforward, and we provide the proper formulas for both the Feynman-alpha and the Rossi-alpha methods.
+From this point, when $d_{ij}$ is referenced, it should be interpreted as $d_{ij}(T)$.

 Note that the detection noise is by no means Gaussian -- it is in fact almost a Poisson process, and $N$ is strictly non-negative.
 Nonetheless, we argue that the second moment of the deviation from Poisson behavior, which is captured by $d_{ij}$, has the same behavior as in a Gaussian time-independent Ito-Langevin stochastic process, and that this is true for any choice of the two detectors $D_1$ and $D_2$ and of the time interval $T$.